-The IPI would move us closer to socialized healthcare
+The MFN would move us closer to socialized healthcare

 Conservatives have long opposed price controls because they utilize government power to forcefully lower costs in a way that distorts the economically-efficient behavior and natural incentives created by the free market.

 In contrast, progressives embrace price controls as a way to expand government control over the free market.

 Socialized healthcare, which the left often calls “Medicare for All,” would impose price controls on the entire healthcare system.
 These price controls would reduce access to care and create healthcare shortages, as has occurred in other nations that have socialized healthcare, like Canada and the United Kingdom.
 In the UK for instance, there was a shortage of 10,000 doctors and 43,000 nurses in 2019, with 9 in 10 managers in the National Health Service saying that too few doctors and nurses presented a danger to patients.
 At any one time, 4.5 million patients were waiting for hospitalization.

 The MFN will threaten millions of high-paying jobs

 Not only will the MFN harm American patients in the form of fewer treatments and worse health outcomes, it will also harm the economy because of a decline in American R&D.